- University Catalogue

 Students may not inspect and review the following as outlined by the act: confidential letters and recommendations associated with admission, employment or job placement, or honors to which they have waived their rights of inspection and review, or education records containing information about more than one student, in which case the institution will permit access only to that part of the record which pertains to the inquiring student.

 Class Attendance Policy

 The online class attendance policy assumes that students will be present for all classes.
 Belhaven University Online Campus policy requires that students attend at least 75 percent of class meetings during a hemester in order to receive credit.

-- A maximum of two absences are allowed per course for a class that meets online eight times per hemester.
-All reasons for absences (for example, illness, power outage, internet or technical problems, emergencies, and late registration) are included in the maximum number of absences.
+A maximum of two absences are allowed for an eight-week course that does not have any live online meetings.
+All reasons for absences (illness, power outage, internet or technical problems, emergencies, late registration, etc.) are included in the maximum number of absences.
 An absence in a course that has no live online meetings is interpreted thusly: